lelegard/winkbdlayouts/README.md

 ~~~

 Second, the structure `char_modifiers` defines which combinations of modifiers are
-valid for this keyboards.
+valid for this keyboard.
 These combinations are listed in the `ModNumber` array field.
 The index of the last value is in the `wMaxModBits` field.
 Note that this is an index,
-not the size of the the `ModNumber` array.
+not the size of the `ModNumber` array.
 It must be the size minus 1.

 The indexes in the `ModNumber` array are a combination of the `KBDxxx` modifier masks.
 The values in the `ModNumber` array are "modification numbers" which will be used later.